 The most amazing thing about the monastery i found was its barrenness and yet a an aura of something powerful!
 It’s a small building attached to rock surrounded by ruins of structures.
 I met a German lady with a tour guide who was explaining her about the existence of this place of worship, and that is how i came to know as well!

-The irony is that most travelers who go to Spiti, don’t visit this monastery, even the cultural travelers!
+The irony is that most travelers who go to Spiti valley, don’t visit this monastery, even the cultural travelers!
 It’s micro size and non-popularity doesn’t make it any less amazing, rather I believe that is more of a reason to explore the village and monastery as it has a number of mysteries hidden which tells amazing stories!

 How to Get There??